- Who can file for custody?

 Where can I find more information about custody in Kentucky?

 Legal Aid Network of Kentucky provides the custody information, including what happens if both parents agree on parenting time, information on moving out of state with a child, and more.
-Please know that we are not affiliated with the above organization and cannot vouch for the information contained on their site.
+Please note that WomensLaw.org is not affiliated with the above website and cannot vouch for the information contained on their site.

 Si me mudo a otro estado, ¿puedo transferir mi caso de custodia allá?